Noor1234-ctrl/Gene-Expression-EDA/README.md

 One gene (NM_004078) was significantly downregulated in DCIS, meaning it had higher expression in Healthy samples compared to DCIS.

+CSRP1, a gene involved in cytoskeletal organization and cell adhesion, was found to be differentially expressed in DCIS compared to healthy breast tissue in this analysis.
+This observation aligns with previous studies highlighting the early dysregulation of cell adhesion pathways in breast cancer development (Emery et al., 2009).

 This result reflects analysis on a small subset (195 genes).
 A full dataset analysis would likely yield more biologically meaningful results.